University of Wisconsin-Superior logo

 Key Highlights

-• Established in 1893 as Superior Normal School, dedicated to pioneering teacher training.
+• Founded in 1893 as Superior Normal School to train teachers.

-• First normal school in Wisconsin to offer a full-scale kindergarten training program in 1909.
+• Pioneered early childhood education, offering Wisconsin's first normal school kindergarten training program in 1909.

-• First in Wisconsin to offer a four-year program for high school teachers starting in 1923.
+• First to offer a four-year program for high school teachers in Wisconsin, beginning in 1923.

-• Authorized to grant bachelor's degrees in education in 1926, expanding its academic offerings.
+• Authorized to grant bachelor's degrees in education in 1926, and graduate degrees by 1947.

-• Became part of the prestigious University of Wisconsin System in 1971, adopting its current name.
+• Became part of the esteemed University of Wisconsin System in 1971.

 Timeline